nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Analyzer

-NGINX Amplify Agent parses NGINX configuration files and provides them for further analysis through the specialized features in the backend.
+NGINX Amplify Agent parses NGINX configuration files and transmits them to the backend component for further analysis.
 This is where Amplify offers configuration recommendations to help improve the performance, reliability, and security of your applications.
 With well-thought-out and detailed recommendations you’ll know exactly where the problem is, why it is a problem, and how to fix it.

 When you switch to the **Analyzer** page, click on a particular system on the left in order to see the associated report.
-If there isn't an NGINX instance found on a system, there will be no report for it.
+Unless an NGINX instance is found on a system, there will be no report for it.

 The following information is provided when a report is run against an NGINX config structure: